jerry1ye10/CIS195-F21/app-5/app-5.md

 ## Getting Started
 * Pick any api from this list of public and free apis: https://github.com/public-apis/public-apis
 * As a note, api's with "OAuth" authentication are significantly harder to work with.
 I wouldn't recommend working with them but kudos to you if you do
+* Some APIs like MapBox may not return any data.
+Please carefully select which API you choose to work with as some won't work and some are much much harder to work with than others

 ## Milestone 1 Technical Requirements
 * Connect to your API using URLSession